Dynamic Gossip: Introduction

 \section{Introduction}

-Gossip protocols are procedures for spreading secrets among a group of agents in a network wherein the agents are represented by the nodes, and the connections represent the ability of the agents to contact each other.
-There is a vast literature on gossiping in networks, and there are relations to the study of the spreading of epidemics \cite{hedetniemi,eugster}.
-In the original set-up \cite{tijdeman:1971, hajnal:1972} the network is a complete graph, which means that all agents can call each other, and one of the key questions was to find a minimal sequence of calls to achieve a state where all agents know all secrets.
+\paragraph*{Gossip} Gossip protocols are procedures for spreading secrets among a group of agents in a network wherein the agents are represented by the nodes, and the connections represent the ability of the agents to contact each other.
+There is a vast literature on gossiping in networks \cite{hedetniemietal:1988,hromkovicetal:2005,eugster,doerr,rajaraman,lewin}, and there are relations to the study of the spreading of epidemics \cite{kermarrecetal:2007}.
+In the original set-up \cite{tijdeman:1971, hajnal:1972} the network is a complete graph, which means that all agents can call each other, i.e., all agents have the telephone numbers of all other agents, and one of the key questions was to find a minimal sequence of calls to achieve a state where all agents know all secrets.
 On the assumption that during a call between two agents they exchange all their secrets, in a complete graph with $n > 3$ agents, $2n - 4$ calls are needed for this.
 Assuming four agents $a,b,c,d$, a call sequence for ensuring that all secrets are shared is $ab;cd;ac;bd$ (where $ab$ represents a call from $a$ to $b$, etc.).
 The secrets can be shared in $4$ calls.
 If a fifth agent $e$ is also present, precede this sequence with $ae$, and close off with $ae$: $6$ calls.
 In general, two extra calls are sufficient for each additional agent, and we have that the number of calls for $n$ agents equals $2(n-4) + 4 = 2n - 4$.
-It is a bit trickier to show that less than $2n-4$ calls is not possible: see the original \cite{tijdeman:1971}, or \cite{hurkens}.
-Papers like \cite{harary,golumbic} investigate other than complete graphs, for which the minimum number of calls needed to distribute all secrets may be larger.

-In the case above, the gossip procedure is regulated by a central authority, but in distributed computing we look for procedures that do not need outside regulation.
-Distributed gossip protocols wherein knowledge is also explicitly modelled were proposed in \cite{maduka-ecai,apt-tark,attamah:2015}.
-A distributed protocol for gossip spreading is: \begin{quote} {\bf Any Call}

-While not every agent knows all secrets, select a pair $xy$ with $x \neq y$ and let $x$ call $y$. \end{quote} This does not exclude redundant calls.
-A distributed protocol that avoids some of that redundancy is \begin{quote} {\bf Learn New Secrets}
+Less than $2n-4$ calls is not possible \cite{tijdeman:1971,hurkens:2000}.
+On other than complete graphs the minimum number of calls needed to distribute all secrets may be larger \cite{harary,golumbic}, where we can distinguish undirected graphs (if I know your number, you know my number) from directed graphs (I may know your number, but you may not know my number).
+We consider undirected graphs.
+Instead of {\em exchange} of secrets, also known as {\em push-pull}, another setting is where the caller only {\em informs} the agent called ({\em push}), or only {\em receives} information from the person called ({\em pull}).
+We only consider push-pull.